CityCamp/citycamp.github.io/_pages/playbook.md

 ---
-title: CityCamp 101
+title: Playbook
-description: Everything you need to know about CityCamp.
+description: Organizing your CityCamp.
 topics:
+  - About
   - Organize
-  - Participate
-  - Sponsor
 ---

+**NOTE: This page needs updating.**

 ## About CityCamp